See under ‘Twill’.

 The purest form of denim.
 That is, denim that has not been washed, or treated in any way.
-Because it has not been treated, it is quite rigid, and deep blue in color.
-G-star is credited with the term ‘Raw denim’.
-At any rate they were the first to use it for their untreated, unwashed products in 1996.
-Also see “dry denim”
+Hence it is quite rigid.
+G-Star is credited with the term ‘Raw denim’.
+At any rate they were the rst to use it for their untreated, unwashed products in 1996.
+See also ‘Dry Denim’.

 Recycled jeans can be new or second-hand, but have been customized in some way before being sold to the consumer.
 Decorative patterns with rhinestones or embroidery for example, which was quite the rage in the 1970s.

 A weaving construction, typical for denim, where the twill line runs diagonally from bottom left to top right.
-It creates a tighter, more dense material.
+It creates a tighter, denser material.
 Over time, the fade on this type is more distinct than on other types.

 This is the term for traditionally made denim, where ring-spun yarn is used for both the warp and the weft.
-The yarn is created by rolling the fibers, rather than pressing them into shape, and creates a contrasting structure with a slightly washed denim look.
-Also named “double-ring spun denim”.
+The yarn is created by rolling the bres, rather than pressing them into shape, and creates a contrasting structure with a slightly washed denim look.
+Also named ‘double-ring spun denim’.

 The length ranging from the crotch up to the waistband.
-A jeans can have a rise ranging from high to low, making the difference whether the waist is cut under or above the navel.
+Jeans can have a rise ranging from high to low, making the difference whether the waist is cut under or above the navel.

 A method of washing denim with pumice stones and cellulose enzymes to give the fabric an aged look.
 It takes its toll on the environment, and is therefore not used as often these days.

-Generally regarded as the best method for indigo dyeing of yarns.
-These yarns are twisted together until they form a rope and then briefly dipped in indigo baths.
-Because of the short dyeing time, the dye does not fully color the yarns.
+enerally regarded as the best method for indigo dyeing of yarns.
+These yarns are twisted together until they form a rope and then brie y dipped in indigo baths.
+Because of the short dyeing time, the dye does not fully colour the yarns.
 The resulting ring-dye yarn therefore fades faster than yarn that has fully absorbed the indigo.
-One of the three main methods to dye indigo yarn, also see ‘slasher dyeing’ and ‘loop dyeing’.
+One of the three main methods to dye indigo yarn, also see ‘Slasher Dyeing’ and ‘Loop Dyeing’.